ukusann/SAI/README.md

 ## Description

 This project uses matlab alongside with coppelia to make an industrial autonomous systems.
-In this project, it is used the robot [NAME] for the [CHOSED_PROJECT] scenario.
+In this project, it is used the robot Kuka LBR iiwa 14 R820 and mobile platform for the boxes scenario.

 ## Contributing